 About the PI

-Dr. Gurkan is an Assistant Professor in the Chemical and Biomolecular Engineering Department at Case Western Reserve University (CWRU) since August of 2016.
-Prior to joining CWRU, she trained at the Massachusetts Institute of Technology (2011-2013) and at the Polymer Engineering Department in University of Akron (2013-2015) as a postdoctoral researcher.
+Dr. Gurkan is Professor of Chemical and Biomolecular Engineering Department at Case Western Reserve University (CWRU).
+Prior to joining CWRU in August of 2016, she trained at the Massachusetts Institute of Technology (2011-2013) and at the Polymer Engineering Department in University of Akron (2013-2015) as a postdoctoral researcher.
 She received her PhD degree in Chemical Engineering from the University of Notre Dame (2011) where she graduated with a Bayer Pre-doctoral Research Fellowship.
 She was a RECS Fellow (Research Experience in Carbon Sequestration) in 2011.
 She has a BS degree from the Middle East Technical University in Turkey (2004) and MS degree from the University of Toledo in Ohio.

-Dr. Gurkan is a member of the American Chemical Society (ACS), American Institute of Chemical Engineers (AIChE) and the Electrochemical Society (ECS).
-She currently serves as the Director for the Transport and Energy Processes Division of AIChE.
-Her publications have received more than 1000 citations since 2011 according to Google Scholar.
+Dr. Gurkan is a member of the American Chemical Society (ACS), American Institute of Chemical Engineers (AIChE), the Electrochemical Society (ECS), and the Materials Research Society (MRS).
+Her publications have received more than 4700 citations with an h-index of 26 according to Google Scholar.

 Dr. Gurkan is a faculty affiliate of the Great Lakes Energy Institute (GLEI) at Case Western Reserve University.